CemBirbiri/CemBirbiri/README.md

 - :computer: Graduated from the [Data Science & Artificial Intelligence master's](https://univ-cotedazur.eu/msc/msc-data-science-and-artificial-intelligence) in Nice, France🇫🇷 (2021-2023).
 - :computer: Graduated from the [Computer Engneering bachelor's](https://ceng.metu.edu.tr/) in Ankara, Turkey🇹🇷 (2015-2021).

+  Read my articles about LLMs & Ai on Medium.
+[Here is the link.](https://medium.com/@ufuk.birbiri)